TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 and spending reductions and strong reserves going into current recession due to rapid reserve

-replenishment following 2001-02 recession." - Moody's Investors Service Rating Aal
+replenishment following 2001-02 recession." - Moody's Investors Service Rating Aa1

 "Massachusetts' 'AA+' rating reflects considerable economic resources and a record of prudent